-- Through means such as development and promotion of new technologies, efforts will be carried out to encourage use of energy-conservation measures in sewage treatment, such as water treatment that consumes less energy, and use of rainwater and reclaimed water, as well as putting to effective use renewable energy such as sewage sludge and sewage heat, through means including biomass power generation from sewage sludge and area heating and air-conditioning using sewage heat, and thereby suppress emission of greenhouse gases.
-In addition, renewable use of sewage sludge as fertilizer, which is expected to help restrain CO2 emissions from transport of materials, will be promoted. - O To cut energy consumption in transporting water, equipment will be adopted at waterworks facilities to conserve energy and use renewable energy, and efforts to use potential energy will be promoted through means such as sourcing water upstream. - In addition to promoting effective use of renewable energy at agricultural water facilities, efforts will be made to return treatment water emitted from agricultural community sewage treatment facilities to the farmland through reclamation as agricultural water and use of sludge in fertilizer, and energy-conservation technologies will be developed and tested and then adopted. - O To reduce energy used in Johkasou, efforts will be made to promote use of low-carbon type Johkasou and further carbon savings throughout Johkasou systems.
+• Through means such as development and promotion of new technologies, efforts will be carried out to encourage use of energy-conservation measures in sewage treatment, such as water treatment that consumes less energy, and use of rainwater and reclaimed water, as well as putting to effective use renewable energy such as sewage sludge and sewage heat, through means including biomass and biogas power generation from sewage sludge and area heating and air-conditioning using sewage heat, and thereby suppress emission of greenhouse gases.
+In addition, renewable use of sewage sludge as fertilizer, which is expected to help restrain CO_2 emissions from transport of materials, will be promoted.

-0 Along with sustainable preservation and use of groundwater, use of geothermal heat, a renewable energy source, will be promoted.
+- To cut energy consumption in transporting water, equipment will be adopted at waterworks facilities to conserve energy and use renewable energy, and efforts to use potential energy will be promoted through means such as sourcing water upstream. - In addition to promoting effective use of renewable energy at agricultural water facilities, efforts will be made to return treatment water emitted from agricultural community sewage treatment facilities to the farmland through reclamation as agricultural water and use of sludge in fertilizer, and energyconservation technologies will be developed and tested and then adopted. - To reduce energy used in Johkasou, efforts will be made to promote use of low-carbon type Johkasou and further carbon savings throughout Johkasou systems. - Support will be provided for the installation, etc., of equipment related to the introduction of geothermal heat; efforts will be made to raise awareness of and publicize geothermal heat (such as by presenting the energy-saving effects of geothermal heat use and examples of new advanced technologies); and work will be undertaken to spread the use of geothermal heat (use of groundwater heat) that contributes to decarbonization with attention to the prevention of groundwater disturbance. - The use of snow cold energy that utilizes snow and ice in heavy snowfall areas as a local resource will be promoted in accordance with the Basic Plan for Areas of Heavy Snow (approved by the Cabinet on December 7, 2012) based on the Act on Special Measures concerning Countermeasures for Areas of Heavy Snow (Act No. 73 of 1962).

-4. Promoting education concerning a sound water cycle etc.
+5. Promoting education concerning a sound water cycle etc.